PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Check the traffic logs and notice this traffic should now show source / destination zone specific to each traffic flow endpoint
 - Notice Traffic is currently hitting the `intrazone-default` policy
 - Create security policies specific for this traffic
+- There are address objects prepped for some sources / destinations

 ---
 - Name: App Spoke Web Subnets Outbound